arnognulf/monorail/OPTIMIZATION.md

 This replaces the string comparisons with simple jumps

-The `false` function can also be unset, this will also provide the non-zero return code
+Do not unset the `false` function as this will case a directory lookup.

 Async code
 ----------